-Short bio:I am a 4th-year Ph.D. student advised by Prof. Daniel Sanchez at MIT CSAIL.
-My research focuses on computer architecture and systems.
+Short bio:I am a final-year Ph.D. student advised by Prof. Daniel Sanchez at MIT CSAIL.
+My research focuses on computer system and architecture.
 Specifically, I work on memory hierarchy design, resource management in multi-core systems, and software/hardware co-optimization.

 About my research:Modern processors are much faster than their main memory.
 A multiply-and-add in a processor is >10x faster and takes >100x less energy than an access to its main memory.
 This makes applications stall and wait for data most of the time and spend a huge amount of energy on accessing it.
 Without a drastic reduction in data movement, memory accesses will limit the scalability of future systems.

 My research focuses on two directions to reduce data movement:

 1. object-based memory hierarchies that better suited for modern languages, and

 2. specialized memory hierarchies that automatically adapt to workloads